Syrian opposition-in-exile re-elects Qatar-backed leader

 "Our problem is that we need money to go directly to the interim government ... and the only countries that can provide this are Saudi Arabia and Qatar ... so we had to go with a candidate that had political backing, instead of someone from inside Syria," a Coalition member said, requesting anonymity.

-"In this case it worked in Qatar's favor.
-The Coalition has become a theater of the play of regional powers and it's damaging the revolution," he added.
+"In this case it worked in Qatar's favour.
+The Coalition has become a theatre of the play of regional powers and it's damaging the revolution," he added.

 A Syrian advisor to the opposition who is close to the talks said: "Toumeh has the support of the Muslim Brotherhood and the Turks and Qataris which had put him in a good spot.
 But it (the vote) didn't happen smoothly."